sanyal06/aws-labs-1/SAA_Lab02.md

 - EC2: Auto Scaling, Application Load Balancer
 - SNS

-PS: This lab is in continuation from VPC Lab 01, we consider you either already have the VPC and other components from Lab 01 except NAT Gateway.
-We also have divided this lab in two parts.
+PS: This lab is in continuation from VPC Lab 01, you should already have the VPC and other components from Lab 01 except NAT Gateway.
+This lab is also divided in two parts.
 We will create a single point of failure in the first part and remediate that in part two.

 ## Lab 02 – Part 01 of 02